-Here is a specific version of the problem of induction.

-B B1.
-I have seen one billiard ball strike another many times.B2.
-Each time the ball which was struck has moved, motion was transferred.BC.
-So, the struck ball will move this time.

-Notice that BC does not follow deductively from B1 and B2.
+- Consider a specific version of the problem of induction. - B1.
+I have seen one billiard ball strike another many times. - B2.
+Each time the ball which was struck has moved, motion was transferred. - BC.
+So, the struck ball will move this time. - BC does not follow deductively from B1 and B2. - The argument is invalid. - ► The conclusion could be false, while the premises remain true. - We can add a premise, the principle of the uniformity of nature (PUN). - PUN The future will resemble the past.

-B is an invalid argument.